7 Universal Design Principles to Reach Audiences

 Article 8 min

-Follow these 7 universal design principles to ensure all members of your intended audience get the message.
+Follow these seven universal design principles to ensure your message reaches all of your intended audience.

-Universal design refers to a movement and ethos regarding composition that ensures materials can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability (National Disability Authority, 2020).
-By considering the diverse needs and abilities of all users throughout the design process, universal design creates products, services and environments that meet peoples' needs.
-Simply put, universal design is good design (NDA).
+Universal design refers to a movement and ethos regarding composition that ensures materials can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability.
+By considering the diverse needs and abilities of all users throughout the design process, universal design creates products, services and environments that meet people's needs.
+Simply put, universal design puts the user at the center of the design process.

 The seven principles of universal design are intentionally broad in order to apply to a wide variety of situations.
 Think of them as guidelines stemming from a mindset that can shape the way you approach content as a whole.
-This approach ensures that the complete user experience is captured at every stage of the implementation process (Section508.gov, n.d.).
+This approach ensures that the complete user experience is captured at every stage of the design process.

 Discover content by selecting individual tiles, or using the buttons across the top.